GetDKAN/mock-chain/README.md

 ```php
 (new Chain($this))
 ```
-Here we are calling the constructor of the `Chain` class to create a `Chain` object.
-The extra parenthesis around the call of the constructor allow us to immediately start calling methods of the constructed object without keeping a reference of the `Chain` object itself.
+Here, we are calling the constructor of the `Chain` class to create a `Chain` object.
+The extra parenthesis around the call to the constructor allow us to immediately start calling methods without keeping a reference of the `Chain` object itself.

 The `Chain` class is a "better" interface around the mocking capabilities provided by `phpunit`, but all the mocking power comes from `phpunit`.
 This is why the constructor of the `Chain` class takes a `PHPUnit\Framework\TestCase` object.

 ```php
 ->add(Organ::class, "getName", "heart")
 ```
-The `add` method is used to inform the `Chain` object of the structure of the mock or mocks that we wish to be created.
+The `add` method is used to inform the `Chain` object of the structure of the mock or mocks that we wish to create.

 The first argument to `add` is the **full name of the class** for which we want to create a mock object.
 In our example we want to create an `Organ` object.

-The class name is the only required parameter in the `add` class, but more often than not we want to mock a call to a method of an object.
+The class name is the only required parameter in the `add` method, but more often than not we want to mock a call to a method of an object.
 The extra, optional, parameters allow exactly that.

 The second parameter is the **name of a method** in the `Organ` class: `getName`.